pivotal/docs-tap/tap-gui/tls/enable-self-signed-cert.hbs.md

 # Configuring a TLS certificate by using a self-signed certificate

-This topic describes how to use cert-manager to create a self-signed certificate issuer and then generate a certificate for Tanzu Application Platform GUI to use based on that issuer.
+This topic tells you how to use cert-manager to create a self-signed certificate issuer and then generate a certificate for Tanzu Application Platform GUI to use based on that issuer.

 Some browsers and corporate policies do not allow you to visit webpages that have self-signed